getslash/slash/doc/tour.rst

 Writing Tests
 -------------

 Slash loads and runs tests from Python files.
-To get started, let's create an examplet test file and name it ``test_addition.py``:
+To get started, let's create an example test file and name it ``test_addition.py``:

 .. code-block:: python